Oslo is Totally Cool: Top Things to Do in Oslo in 3 Days

 The Vigeland Park in Oslo, Norway

-The Vigeland Park in Oslo
+Vigeland Park in Oslo

 Oslo is clean and colorful and filled with green spaces.
 The people are friendly (even the palace guards will talk to you here!), and it has a fun mixture of both old and modern architecture.
 And it's not really even that huge; the population of Oslo is just over 700,000.

-Oslo is definitely NOT just another cookie cutter city in Europe, and I don't think you should skip over it when you go to Norway.
+Oslo is definitely not just another cookie cutter city in Europe, and I don't think you should skip over it when you go to Norway.
 In fact, there are so many cool things to do in Oslo that I recommend spending at least a few days there!

 Oslo, Norway